Exploring Message Brokers: RabbitMQ, Kafka, ActiveMQ, and Kestrel

 I don’t consider myself a message broker specialist and I spent only about a day or two on each so, I may have done some big mistakes configuration wise.
 I’ll take the blame if something is misconfigured or not used correctly.

-RabbitMQ is well known and popular message broker and it has many powerful features.
-The documentation on the RabbitMQ web site is excellent and there are many books available.
+RabbitMQ is a well-known and popular message broker and it has many powerful features.
+The documentation on the RabbitMQ website is excellent and there are many books available.
 RabbitMQ is written in Erlang, not a widely used programming language but well adapted to such tasks.
 The company Pivotal develops and maintains RabbitMQ.
 I reviewed version 3.2.2 on CentOS 6 servers.

-So, lots of feature, decent performance but behavior not compatible with the requirements.
+So, lots of features, decent performance, but behavior not compatible with the requirements.

 Kafka has been designed originally by LinkedIn, it is written in Java and it is now under the Apache project umbrella.
 Sometimes you look at a technology and you just say: wow, this is really done the way it should be.
 At least I could say that for the purpose I had.
 What is so special about Kafka is the architecture, it stores the messages in flat files and consumers ask messages based on an offset.
 Think of it like a MySQL server (producer) saving messages (updates SQL) to its binlogs and slaves (consumers) ask messages based on an offset.
 The server is pretty simple and just don’t care about the consumers much.
 That simplicity makes it super fast and low on resource.
 Old messages can be retained on a time base (like expire_logs_days) and/or on a storage usage base.